Leveraging Hierarchical Feature Sharing for Efficient Dataset Condensation: Conclusion

 \section{Conclusion}

 This paper introduces a novel data parameterization architecture, Hierarchical Memory Network (HMN), which is inspired by the hierarchical nature of common feature sharing in datasets.
 In contrast to previous data parameterization methods, HMN aligns more closely with this hierarchical nature of datasets.
-Additionally, we also show that redundant data exists in condensed datasets.
-Unlike previous data parameterization methods, although HMNs achieve information sharing among generated images, HMNs also naturally ensure good independence between images, which facilitates the pruning of the data containers.
-The evaluation results on four public datasets shows that HMN outperforms DC baselines, indicating that HMN is a more efficient architecture for data condensation.
+Our evaluation results show that the proposed HMN data container architecture, even when employing a batch-based loss for its optimization, achieves better or comparable performance than SOTA DC baselines, including those that utilize high-memory trajectory-based loss functions.